-Among the lessons I’ve taken away from my Hoffman adventure is that as I’ve followed the philosophical roots of “dualism” back to Descartes (1600s) and Anselm (1000s), one thing is clear.
-The entire philosophical edifice of this Mind-Body “Problem” was formed from within that Abrahamic God-fearing mindset that gave us the three major religions, with their god-fearing self-serving patriarchal mentality, heaven and hell, along with branding dualism’s hard boundaries and need for a sense of certitude into our imagination and onto our expectations.
+Among the lessons I’ve taken away from my Hoffman adventure is that as I’ve followed the philosophical roots of “dualism” back through Descartes (1600s) and on past Anselm (1000s), one thing has become clear. the entire philosophical edifice of this Mind-Body “Problem” was formed from within that Abrahamic God-fearing mindset that gave us the three major religions, with their self-serving patriarchal mentality, heaven and hell, along with branding dualism’s hard boundaries and need for a sense of certitude into our imagination and onto our expectations.

-The Abrahamic worldview perceives people as isolated objects, not only from each other, but also from ourselves, and the creatures we live with, and the landscapes we exist within are treated with contempt and wanton waste.
+The Abrahamic worldview perceives people as isolated objects, not only from this planet, but each other, even from ourselves.
+The creatures we live with and the landscapes we exist within are treated with contempt and wanton waste.

 Regarding the “Mind-Body Problem.”

 Dr. Solms makes a wonderful analogy that highlights the error being made: